newrelic/helm-charts/charts/newrelic-infrastructure/README.md

 # Config file

 If you wish to provide your own `newrelic.yml` you may do so under `config`.
 There are a few notable exceptions you should be aware of.
 Some options have been omitted because they are handled either by variables, or a secret.
 They are `display_name`, `license_key`, `log_file` and `verbose`.

+# Past Contributors

+This chart started as a community project in the [stable Helm chart repository](github.com/helm/charts/).
+New Relic is very thankful for all the 15+ community members that contributed and helped maintain the chart there over the years:

+* coreypobrien
+* sstarcher
+* jmccarty3
+* slayerjain
+* ryanhope2
+* rk295
+* michaelajr
+* isindir
+* idirouhab
+* ismferd
+* enver
+* diclophis
+* jeffdesc
+* costimuraru
+* verwilst
+* ezelenka